 History and Future of Penn Station

-The original Penn Station — heralded as a "pink marble architectural masterpiece" — was built in 1910 and designed by the legendary McKim, Meade, and White in the Beaux Arts style.
+The original Penn Station — heralded as a "pink marble architectural masterpiece" — was built in 1905, opened to the public in 1910 and designed by the legendary McKim, Meade, and White in the Beaux Arts style.
 For more than 50 years, New York's Penn Station was one of the country's busiest passenger train hubs, but train travel declined dramatically with the advent of the jet engine.

-As of 2018, construction of a brand-new train station in the magnificent Farley Post Office Building (a landmark also designed by McKim, Meade, and White) is already underway.
-According to current plans, the state-of-the-art train station — to be christened Moynihan Station after long-time New York Senator Daniel Patrick Moynihan — will move into the post office's enormous old mail-sorting room once restoration is complete.
+In 2018, construction began on a brand-new train station in the magnificent Farley Post Office Building (a landmark also designed by McKim, Meade, and White).
+According to current plans, the state-of-the-art train station — to be christened Moynihan Station after long-time New York Senator Daniel Patrick Moynihan — will move into the post office's enormous old mail-sorting room once restoration is complete in 2021.

 The main entrance to Penn Station is located on 7th Avenue between 31st and 33rd streets, but there are also entrances via subway stations on 34th Street and 7th Avenue and on 34th Street and 8th Avenue.
 Penn Station is always open.